MIDS Mappings

 Composition of the Mappings

-The Mappings must be a valid tab-separated values (tsv) text file.
+The Mappings MUST be a valid tab-separated values (tsv) text file.
 String quotation using single " pairs is allowed. " characters as part of a field require the whole field to be quoted, and need to be individually escaped with a second ".
 This follows the recommendation made in the SSSOM specification.

-• sssom:predicate_id: The type of relation between the MIDS element and the term that is being mapped to it.
+• sssom:predicate_id: MUST.
+The type of relation between the MIDS element and the term that is being mapped to it.
 We currently recognize three types of relations:

 • skos:narrowMatch: The MIDS element may be found in multiple terms of the standard that is being mapped, all of which should have this predicate.
 This is similar to the logic of an OR operator.